 • Record whether the AI function appears safety relevant.

-• Separate current-law baseline from Omnibus planning assumptions.
+• Separate current published-law duties from adopted-pending-OJ Omnibus planning assumptions.

 Step 2